AbhxyDxs/GMaps_Scraper/README.md

 ## Features

- - Automates search for tthe given purpose.
+ - Automates search for the given purpose.

  - Extracts details such as name, phone number, address, and website.